abdullahqwr/test-for/QUICK-START.md

 **This pushes:**
 - ✅ `frontimg:latest` → ACR
 - ✅ `backend-test:latest` → ACR
-- ✅ Also pushes to Docker Hub (abdullahkhlead)
+- ✅ Also pushes to Docker Hub (your-dockerhub-username)

 ### Step 4: Deploy Infrastructure with Terraform
 ```bash